Intersection

 intersection.svg

-• Commutative property: a & b = b & a holds for any intervals a and b.
-It means that changing the order of the operands does not change the result.
+• Commutative property: a & b = b & a holds for any intervals a and b, meaning the order of the operands does not affect the result.

-• Associative property: (a & b) & c = a & (b & c) holds for any intervals a, b and c.
-It means that order of operations does not affect the result.
+• Associative property: (a & b) & c = a & (b & c) holds for any intervals a, b, and c, meaning the order of operations does not affect the result.

 Span